Take some Risk, Get some Return

 Australian Shares – $1,638,400

 But that seems like a long time!
-If we use the above long-term returns to explore how $10,000 a year invested would mean after 20 years, the results are quite astounding!
+If we use the above long-term returns to explore how much $10,000 invested each year would be worth after 20 years, the results are quite astounding!

 Cash – $284,812